Find a cheaper price we'll beat it by 10%

-Now there’s some good news and some very sad news when it comes to spider bites in Australia.
-It may come as a surprise that, for 37 years (from 1979 until 2016), there were no spider-bite deaths in this country.
+When it comes to spider bites in Australia, it may come as a surprise that, for 37 years (from 1979 until 2016), there have been no spider-bite deaths in this country.
 Zero.
-This has a lot to do with the effective antivenom for redback spiders that was introduced in 1956, followed by the one for funnel-web spiders in 1980.
+This has a lot to do with the effective antivenom for redback spiders introduced in 1956, followed by the one for funnel-web spiders in 1980.

 Let’s put the ‘zero fatalities’ record in perspective.
 Snakes are far more dangerous, far more often.
 Every year, there are 4 to 6 deaths from snake bites in Australia.
 Most often from brown snakes or tiger snakes.